Food Sensitivity Guide: Best Dog Food for Allergies

 NUTRO dry food is one of the few that proudly touts it’s made from non-GMO ingredients, so if that’s an important factor for your dog’s diet, you’ll be happy to know you can still have it even when you switch to hypoallergenic kibble.
 Their Limited Ingredient range is designed to suit the needs of dogs with allergies and food sensitivities, and you can choose according to your pet’s needs from four formulas: venison meal and sweet potato, lamb and sweet potato, duck and lentils, and salmon and lentils.
 The kibble is free from common allergens such as chicken, beef, dairy, corn, wheat, and soy.

 What’s special about Earthborn Holistic Venture are the ingredients that are missing and not just those that are in the formula.
-This dry dog food for allergies is free of grains and gluten, beef, chicken, fillers, by-products, colorants, and artificial preservatives.
-The main ingredients in this kibble are rabbit meal sourced from France and California-grown pumpkin, for a novel protein source and a highly digestible complex carb.
+This dry dog food for allergies is free of grains and gluten, beef, chicken, fillers, by-products, peas, lentils, potato, eggs, colorants, and artificial preservatives.
+The main ingredients in this kibble are grass-fed, free-range and pasture-raised lambo sourced from New Zealand and Australia, as well as hand picked butternut squash from Central America, for a novel protein source and a highly digestible complex carb.
 Their Venture line of dog food for allergies is also available in duck, squid, pollock, pork, and turkey–if you think your pooch would prefer these flavors over rabbit.

 You might not have done a lot of shopping for kangaroo meat lately, but the Zignature Limited Ingredient Formula also comes in Guinea Fowl, Goat, Duck, Venison, Catfish and more.
-Each of their proteins come from quality sources around the world ranging from New Zealand to France, or the Pacific Northwest to Australia.
+Each of their proteins come from quality sources around the world ranging from New Zealand to France, or the Pacific Northwest to Australia, but the food itself is made in the USA.
 Zignature Limited Ingredient formula uses only one meat source as it protein and then combines it with lentils, peas, and chickpeas, vitamins and minerals to fortify it.
 There is no beef, chicken, wheat, soy, dairy or potatoes used in this blend.
 The limited ingredients might help to determine and eliminate what your dog might be allergic to and certainly will eliminate some of the most common factors.
 The most common substances that dogs are allergic to are beef, chicken, soy and gluten and you won’t find any of those here!
 So you can tell your dog that there will be no more itching, rashes, hair loss or infections from his dog bowl, just delicious allergy free food!

 12. ACANA Singles